ldfrancis/tfbasemodels/README.md

 # tfbasemodels
-tfbasemodels contains implementation for deep learning models in tensorflow and aims to ease the building and training of custom deep learning models.
+tfbasemodels aims to ease the building and training of custom deep learning models.
+It also contains implementations for popular deep learning models in tensorflow.

 ## Available implementations
 ### Image Classification